API reference#

 Examples

-Computations packaged with genno for compatibility:
+Operators packaged with genno for compatibility:

 >>> c = Computer() >>> c.require_compat("pyam")

-Computations in another module, using the module name:
+Operators in another module, using the module name:

 >>> c.require_compat("ixmp.reporting.computations")

-or using imported module:
+or using imported module object directly:

 >>> import ixmp.reporting.computations as mod >>> c.require_compat(mod)